nils-mathieu/ldtk/README.md

 A simple tool to hijack processes when they start.

-## How it works

-This program expects to be loaded as a dynamic library using the `LD_PRELOAD` environment variable within a shell (such as Bash or Zsh).
-In its initialization code, the library will mess with the hijacked program's memory, files and functions.
+LDTK expects to be loaded as a dynamic library using the `LD_PRELOAD` environment variable within a shell (such as Bash or Zsh).
+In its initialization code, the library will mess with the hijacked program's memory and functions.

 # Tutorial